textbrowser/biblioteq/README.md

-BiblioteQ is free and open software.
+BiblioteQ is free and open library software.